sqljoy/sqljoy/readme.md

 #### Build serverless apps in JavaScript with SQL

-SQL Joy is an [open/available source](#open-source-software) serverless framework for creating JavaScript web applications with a PostgreSQL database.
+SQL Joy is a serverless framework for creating JavaScript web applications with a PostgreSQL database.
 You query the database directly from the frontend app or call JavaScript functions which execute on the server platform.
 SQL Joy can work with React, Vue, Svelte, or any frontend framework.
-It is most comparable to [Firebase](https://github.com/sqljoy/sqljoy/blob/master/docs/pages/firebase.md), PostgREST, and Hasura.
+It is most [comparable](#how-sql-joy-compares-with-alternatives) to Firebase, PostgREST, and Hasura.
 SQL Joy lets you ergonomically:

+SQL Joy is not yet released.
+You can [sign up here](https://danielkunz.typeform.com/to/zqLPQ0Kb) for access to the beta program when it opens in Q4.

 Query from the browser:
 ```js